ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 DAP has three major interactions which need to be defined:

-* Uploading reports from the Client to the Aggregators, specified in
+* Clients upload reports to the Aggregators, specified in {{upload-flow}}
-  {{upload-flow}}
-* Computing the results for a given measurement task, specified in
+* Aggregators jointly prepare reports and aggregate them together, specified in
   {{aggregate-flow}}
-* Collecting aggregated results, specified in {{collect-flow}}
+* The Collector collects aggregated results from the Aggregators, specified in
+  {{collect-flow}}

 Each of these interactions is defined in terms of "resources".
 In this section we define these resources and the messages used to act on them.